Eastern Buzzard

 Eastern Buzzard Found Locations

-Above Katakurajōshiseki Park
+Above Katakurajō跡 Park

-While walking in Katakurajōshiseki Park, Hachiōji, they can sometimes be seen circling in the sky above the trees.
-The individual in the photo flew out of a tree at a low position when I was photographing a Goldcrest.
-It circled for a while and then flew off towards the Tsudoi-no-Mori Park.
+While walking in Katakurajō跡 Park in Hachiōji, you may see them circling in the sky above the trees.
+The individual in the photo flew out of a tree from a low position while I was photographing a Goldcrest.

 Midstream of the Tama River

 The Common Buzzard is often seen in the midstream area of the Tama River.
 They circle in the sky when the temperature rises before noon.
-Crows often fly out and mob the Common Buzzard, driving it away.
+Crows usually fly out and mob the Common Buzzard, driving it away.

 Eastern Buzzard Images